 Here’s a closer look at the key skills your SDRs will need to bring to the table and cultivate as they keep growing and getting results for your business.

-Your SDRs are going to spend the vast majority of their time communicating with either leads or other members of your sales team.
+Your SDRs are going to spend the vast majority of their time communicating with either leads or other sales reps of your sales team.
 It’s critical for you to have great written and verbal communication skills, in order to satisfy the needs of those two groups.

 On one hand, your SDRs need to approach your leads and exchange information with them.
 To have the best chance of getting the information they need, they should be able to quickly and accurately accomplish this goal.